HAVING the right tools for a job is essential, just ask any electrician, plumber or carpenter.

 The Soul of Intellect

-the intellect alone is cold,
+“the intellect alone is cold,

-heartless and selfish.
+heartless and selfish.”

 This is shown today by studies of neurological correlates in the brain.
-Intellect is not the sole path to the total experience of truth.
+Intellect is not the sole path to the total experience of a truth.

-The real key lies in our feelings and emotions.
+Explored at length in the post Your Brain on God, the real key lies in our feelings and emotions.

 For example, it was the feeling of the water on her hands that was the missing emotional link to Helen’s linguistic breakthrough.

-…the brain may at last be made porous to the soul’s recollections.
+“…the brain may at last be made porous to the soul’s recollections.”